scottgigawatt/duplex/README.md

+🍿 _If this project were a character, it’d be Walter White yelling, “I am the one who knocks!”
+Smash that ⭐️ and make it kingpin famous._

 # Duplex 📺🚀

 Welcome to Duplex!
 Your trusty sidekick for Plex Media Server management on Synology NAS, serving up a delightful Docker Compose configuration packed with essential tools and utilities.